Written by George Ogunbande

 We mistakenly think owning a business automatically leads to being on the Forbes list, but the truth is you may end up being on NO LIST.
 With my curiosity to know how I can get established as an entrepreneur, I discovered five levels of entrepreneurship by business coach – Bradley J Sugars.

-Level Zero – Being an employee.
 People often think entrepreneurs start in their mother’s womb, well sorry to burst your bubble, nobody was born an entrepreneur.
-It takes constant self discovery and experience to emerge at the top.
+It takes constant self-discovery and experience to emerge at the top.
 Getting the necessary experience is never a waste of time, being under the tutelage of another experienced ‘master’ will not only give you an edge, but it will also help you to know the rudiments of the business.

-Level One – Self employed.
-This level is when you are self-employed, and excited to learn new things in the business.
-At this level you will make mistakes because it’s a new business, and building the business is the most important thing at the stage.
+This level is when you are self-employed and excited to learn new things in the business.
+At this level, you will make mistakes because it’s a new business, and building the business is the most important thing at the stage.
 You may fail in one or two or three businesses but the important thing to remember is that these businesses are just stepping-stones to the right one.
-Throughout this level you learn everything from finance, sales, marketing, human resources, to emptying the trash can.
+Throughout this level, you learn everything from finance, sales, marketing, human resources, to emptying the trash can.
 The business becomes like a chainsaw, and the cash flow moves up and down.
-Also at this level 90% of small business owners go back to stage zero-being an employee because they cannot keep up.
+Also at this level, 90% of small business owners go back to stage zero-being an employee because they cannot keep up.

-Level Two – Manager.
-At this level you have started to employ labour.
-This level is also known as the merry-go-round stage, where you have a high turnover of employee.
+At this level, you have started to employ labor.
+This level is also known as the merry-go-round stage, where you have a high turnover of employees.
 Wrong people are often employed at this stage because these employees are just looking for a paycheck, most of the work is often done by you (the owner) because your total number of employees are not enough to carry out the tasks.

 George Ogunbande is based in Canada, runs a blog called Change and Revolution, which celebrates Africa, African politics and Afro-Preneurship.